NanceCA/binational-trade-volumes/README.md

 Trade is an integral part of the relationship between Mexico and the United States, and as shown by the chart below, sourced with data from the US International Trade Commission, commerce between Mexico and the US has increased over time.

-Mobility is a also a key quantitative indicator that can provide more information about a bilateral relationship.Leveraging EDA and machine learning algorithims on trade and mobility data can help provide greater insight into understanding if increased trade also catalyzes increased movement of people between both countries, as an indicator of a growing MX-US relationship.
-This claim depends on two key hypothesis:
+Mobility is a also a key quantitative indicator that can provide more information about a bilateral relationship.
+Leveraging EDA and machine learning algorithims on trade and mobility data can help provide greater insight into understanding if increased trade also catalyzes increased movement of people between both countries, as an indicator of a growing MX-US relationship.
+This claim depends on two key hypothesis and one exploratory question:

 1. Movement between two countries, whether that is tourism, permanent residency, temporary residency or commercial travel can increase mutual binational understanding from a social and cultural perspective
     1. A key reason to bring in mobility data!
-1. Increased trade between two economies can cause both parties to experience mutual economic gain thereby incentiving both countries to continue trading.
+1. Increased trade between two economies can cause both parties to experience mutual economic gain thereby incentiving both countries to continue trading
     1. Trade is also an indicator of an existing bilateral relationship
-1. If trade catalyzes economic benefits, and mobility may strenthen social and political ties, can one encourage the other?
+1. If trade catalyzes economic benefits, and mobility may strengthen social and political ties, can one encourage the other?

-**US-MX Imports and Exports over time in (billions)** *Source: USITC*
+**US-MX Imports and Exports over time in (billions)** *Source: USITC* -
 *Find these visualizations among others in the Jupyter Notebooks above*

 ![image](https://user-images.githubusercontent.com/48306129/77597843-53ade100-6ebd-11ea-8e6b-b54ecbf8dd2b.png)